 Checklist of Afro-American Art and Artists.

 In: Serif 7 (December 1970):3-63.
-What could have been the foundation of future scholarship is unfortunately marred by errors of all kinds and the inclusion of numerous white artists.
+What could have been the solid foundation of future scholarship is unfortunately marred by errors of all kinds and the inclusion of numerous white artists.
 All Black artists are cross-referenced.

 HARTFORD (CT).
 CRT's Craftery Gallery.

 In Celebration of the Samella S. Lewis Collection.